Home Program Faculty Register Camp Info FAQ Misc. Contact Us

 Teacher Maggie Lind has been singing and making music her whole life.
 She got a banjo as a teen and soon met and learned from renowned musician Tom Sauber.
 She became enthralled with the tunes, dancing, old recordings, stories, and community that go hand in hand with old-time music.
 After visiting elder tradition bearers such as Joe Thompson, Charlie Acuff, and Clyde Davenport, she was inspired to play fiddle and call dances as well.
 Maggie has been teaching clawhammer banjo in Portland for 20 years.
 She has taught hundreds of students in her popular Portland String Band Class and has taught and performed at the Festival of American Fiddle Tunes, Dare to be Square - West!, Portland Old Time Music Gathering, Berkeley Old Time Music Convention, and Wallowa Fiddle Tunes Camp.
 She believes playing music is our human birthright and delights in helping others join in the fun.

 Teacher Perhaps the best-known exponent of the "melodic" clawhammer style, Ken Perlman is known wherever banjos are played as a master of clawhammer technique and an expert teacher of clawhammer mechanics.
-He has been a Banjo Newsletter columnist for 20 years; he has written several books on clawhammer instruction including the well known works Melodic Clawhammer Banjo and Clawhammer Style Banjo, he has recorded several series of audio and video banjo instruction, and he has taught at well over a dozen music camps including the Festival of American Fiddle Tunes, the Puget Sound Guitar Workshop, Rocky Mountain Fiddle Camp, Common Ground on the Hill, and the Tennessee Banjo Institute.
+He was a Banjo Newsletter columnist from the early 1980s till the magazine closed down in 2021; he has written several books on clawhammer instruction including Melodic Clawhammer Banjo and Clawhammer Style Banjo, he has recorded several series on audio and video banjo instruction, and he has taught at well over a dozen music camps including Augusta Folk Heritage, Colorado Roots Music Camp, Common Ground on the Hill, the Festival of American Fiddle Tunes, the Puget Sound Guitar Workshop, Rocky Mountain Fiddle Camp, the Swannanoa Gathering, and the Tennessee Banjo Institute.
+A co-director of American Banjo Camp, he has also been music or co-director of several other banjo camps including Banjo Camp North, the Bath International Banjo Festival, Maryland Banjo Academy, Midwest Banjo Camp, and Suwannee Banjo Camp.
+Ken toured for nearly fifteen years with renowned Appalachian-style fiddler Alan Jabbour (1942-2017), and recorded two CDs with him: Southern Summits and You Can’t Beat the Classics.
+His most recent solo recording is rails & Frolics.
+His most recent banjo books are Appalachian Fiddle Tunes for Clawhammer and Cape Breton & Prince Edward Island Fiddle Tunes for Clawhammer.
+In the summer of 2017, Ken was invited to offer a Master’s Showcase at the Appalachian String Band Festival (AKA: “Clifftop”), an event set up to “showcase the legends who have dedicated their lives to the preservation and presentation of old-time music.

 Teacher Molly Tenenbaum began playing old-time clawhammer banjo as a teenager, and has since played for square dances and dance camps around the Pacific Northwest with The Queen City Bulldogs and Dram County.
 She has a songs-and-tunes duet with her brother, Dan Tenenbaum.
 She’s taught banjo at camps including the Rocky Mountain Old-time Music Festival, the Festival of American Fiddle Tunes and the Puget Sound Guitar Workshop, and teaches regularly at Dusty Strings Music School in Seattle.
 Her recordings are Instead of a Pony and Goose and Gander.
 She loves the intertwine of the banjo and fiddle more than just about anything, and is at her happiest when her banjo is guessing what the fiddle will do at the same time the fiddle does it.